Gerii/sw16_free_LittleWhale/LittleWhale/README.md

 1) To execute gradlew with "gradlew createDebugCoverageReport" to proof the code coverage, you may have to set the permissions manually, i.e. while the tests are executed you have to click "allow" if the app asks for a permission.
-Then you have to run the command once again.
+!!!Then you have to run the command once again!!!
+(See Point 4 for more details!)

 2) It's quite difficult to set new locations in unit tests.
 Since we have a navigation-app this is necessary.
 If you use the version of AndroidStudio, which was current at the